SESYNC-ci/basic-git-lesson/docs/_slides/goals.md

 ## Objectives for this lesson

-- Learn about a framework for distributed workflows
+- Learn about centralized workflows
 - Identify attributes of reproducible research
-- Use RStudio to begin managing a workflow
+- See how RStudio + git facilitates collaboration

 ===